 So how can you get your new employees up to speed in a way that doesn’t take years?

-And this technology is already here — it’s called connected workers.
+And this technology is already here — it’s called the connected worker platform.

-In this guide to the connected worker platform, we’re going to dive deep into what it is, where it came from, what you can do with it and how you can get started.
+In this guide to connected workers and connected workforce technology, we’re going to dive deep into the concept of connected work: what it is, where it came from, what you can do with it, and how you can get started.

 The catalysts for the connected worker market were modernized asset performance management and cloud computing.
 Before the cloud, if operators needed information, they’d have to leave the production line and visit a physical terminal, where they’d sit at a computer until they found what they needed.